nikoloutsa/aris-hadoop/hadoop/Readme.md

-# ARIS HADOOP TEST CONFIGURATION
+# ARIS HADOOP CONFIGURATION FILES

 This document describes how to configure Hadoop so that you can perform Hadoop MapReduce and Hadoop Distributed File System (HDFS) operations on ARIS supercomputer.